-Connecticut's Alternate Assessment System for students with significant cognitive disabilities are composed of:
+Connecticut's Alternate Assessment System is composed the following assessments for eligible students with significant cognitive disabilities:

 Alternate Academic Assessments

 Connecticut Alternate Assessments measure the knowledge and skills of students with significant cognitive disabilities as required by the Individuals with Disabilities Education Act (IDEA) and Every Student Succeeds Act (ESSA).
 They are designed to support student independence to the greatest extent possible by making academic and language content accessible and the expected achievement levels appropriate.
 The Connecticut Alternate Assessment System is comprised of the following assessments:

 - The Connecticut Alternate Assessment (CTAA)—aligned to the same Connecticut Core Standards (CCS) used to instruct and assess all of Connecticut’s public-school students in Grades 3-8 and 11 in the subject areas of mathematics and English language arts.